 Traveler’s Medical Insurance:

-International students (non-US residents) enrolled at Ethnos360 Bible Institute are required to purchase and maintain Traveler’s Medical Insurance for themselves, and their family if married, to cover any medical expenses they incur while in the United States.
+International students (non-US residents and non-green card holders) enrolled at Ethnos360 Bible Institute are required to purchase and maintain Traveler’s Medical Insurance for themselves, and their family if married, to cover any medical expenses they incur while in the United States.
 Canadian students with dual citizenship will also be required to purchase Traveler’s Medical Insurance if their only source for medical coverage is the Canadian health care system.

 Traveler’s Medical Insurance should be purchased and documentation provided to the school before arrival at Ethnos360 Bible Institute.
 In light of this requirement, international students will not be enrolled in or charged for Student Accident Insurance (SAI).